sinedied/minui-scraper/README.md

 - `--cleanup`: Removes all scraped images in target folder
 - `--verbose`: Show detailed logs
 - `-v, --version`: Show current version

+> [!TIP]
+> Max width must be adjusted depending of the device and output format, the default works well for Trimui Brick.
+For 640x480 devices, try with `--width 200`.

 ## Example